 Capital expenditure produces assets capable of providing benefits to the community for several years to come.
-Total expenditure for the year amounted to £52.222m (including Refcus).
+Total expenditure for the year amounted to £35.537m (including revenue expenditure funded from capital (refcus)).

-The programme included £3.096m spent on enhancements to investment properties, £17.480m being invested through the HRA in the Council's own housing stock and new build initiatives, £13.034m loan to South Cambridgeshire Investment Partnership LLP (SCIP) and £11.263m loan to South Cambs Ltd (Ermine Street).
+The programme included £0.622m spent on enhancements to investment properties, £21.405m being invested through the HRA in the Council's own housing stock and new build initiatives, and £4.165m loan to South Cambs Ltd (Ermine Street) to purchase further properties for rent.